-There’s some degree of organisational politics at play in virtually every office.
-Organisational politics involves employees putting their own interests above the good of the company — and their colleagues and bosses.
+There’s some degree of organizational politics at play in virtually every office.
+Organizational politics involves employees putting their own interests above the good of the company — and their colleagues and bosses.
 While this dynamic is more prevalent within certain firms or in-house departments, few are completely immune.

 The challenge for managers is that if left unchecked, the negativity that results from an overly competitive work environment can create a toxic atmosphere that erodes morale and undermines your retention efforts.

 A little friendly competition amongst your creative team members isn’t necessarily a bad thing, of course.
 But there’s a fine line between fostering a healthy workplace environment that fuels stronger team performance and one that leads to acrimony and rivalries.

 Here’s a primer on how to effectively manage organizational politics:

 Do you know if your employees feel like they have to engage in some political jockeying in order to get ahead — or at least not fall behind?
 Even if you think you know the answer, make the effort to ask and observe.